tcw/lein-templates/web-mongodb-ch-template/README.md

 ## Usage

     NB! mongoDB must be running on localhost and default port.
-        Uses 'mongo-test-db' as default,
+        Uses 'monger-test-db-bootstrap' as default
-        removes documents at 'document' and populates it with test data (so don't have any important data at mongo-test-db.document !!)
+        and populates it with test data
+        (so don't have any important data at monger-test-db-bootstrap.document !!)

     $ cd <new project name>
     $ lein deps